canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 >
 > They prodded at the thought like a bee sting and it made them sick with jealousy—not for sexual want of one or the other of them, but for jealousy of this secret Kinda and Abdu had.
 Listen to them!
 Listen to those curious secret sounds, those answers to questions they had asked each other in the past months, with odd silences and shy hesitations.
 Listen to them becoming less alone.

-But when they do expression attraction in the narrative, it is primarily towards Kindalana, invoking to a certain degree a love-triangle dynamic.
+But when they do express attraction in the narrative, it is primarily towards Kindalana, invoking to a certain degree a love-triangle dynamic.
 But we are reminded fairly often that these kids are not hetero; here is Abdumasi commenting on Cosgrad Torrinde:

 > “Oh,” Abdumasi said, disappointed.
 “What a waste!
 Have you seen him?
 He’s like one of those bulls whose muscles are too big for their skin!
 Tau, do you ever,” and he lowered his voice to a conspiratorial hush, “I know he’s quite a bit older, but do you ever, you know, get to peek?”